0xemmkty/tinymind-blog/content/blog/sep-oct-watchlist.md

 ### Manga
 **1** (re read) あなたを杀す旅  (10.11, waaaaaaa this is art piece crying crying crying i love i love i love ajslkalfkhflakf;ak;asffa GOD!!!!!!!)

-**2** Inu Yasha(犬夜叉) vol1 (10.17)  first watch anime at my 9-10 yo , i remember kikyo and kagome these two characters. and i remember i had a extremely strong opinion with someone irl and we agrue with peoples online.
+**2** Inu Yasha(犬夜叉) vol1 (10.17)  first watch anime at my 9-10 yo , i remember kikyo and kagome these two characters. and i remember i had a extremely strong opinion with someone irl and we share some opinion and agrue with peoples online.
-**"what i hate is not she 'stole' your lover, what I hate is she wants to exist in your place."**
+- **"what i hate is not she 'stole' your lover, what I hate is she wants to exist in your place."**